 Roy Bergegren, First Chief Executive Officer, Credit Union National Association, USA

 Roger Marsh, Head of Credit Union Section, Prudential Regulation Authority

-It’s crucial for credit unions to develop existing skills, acquire new ones and adapt ethically to all methods of trading used by their competitors and devise newer ones of their own for their furtherance and survival in the competitive market - the financial services industry, where the consumer has many choices - demonstrating continuously the core values of the mutual ownership co-operative decision making nature of “our firms”.
+It’s crucial for credit unions to develop existing skills, acquire new ones and adapt ethically to all methods of trading used by their competitors and devise newer ones of their own for their furtherance and survival in the competitive market - the financial services industry where the consumer has many choices - demonstrating continuously the core values of the mutual ownership, co-operative decision making nature of “our firms”.

 These techniques can attract the savings of new and current owner-members wishing to obtain an investment return on their deposits and dispensing of loans to these people “for a provident and prudent purpose” of a greater amount than that held in their deposits.

 Click on these headings to see the criteria and suggestions for evidence for each Award category:-